 102 tritone images.

 A special limited edition of 25 plus 10 artist’s proofs in a black cloth-covered archival clam-shell box.
-Each copy is delivered signed and numbered and contains an original photograph measuring 24 x 24 cm (approx. 10 x 10 in.) produced expressly for this project that the collector can choose from the selection below.
+Each copy is delivered signed and numbered and contains an original photograph measuring 24 x 24 cm (approx. 10 x 10 in.) produced expressly for this project.

 With over 400 one-person exhibitions throughout the world to his credit, Michael Kenna’s photography can be found in the permanent collections of the Bibliothèque Nationale, Paris; The National Gallery of Art, Washington DC; the San Francisco Museum of Modern Art; the Victoria and Albert Museum, London; the Tokyo Metropolitan Museum of Photography and the Los Angeles County Museum of Art, amongst others.
 He has seen published twenty monographs on his work and has done commercial work for such clients as Volvo, Rolls Royce, Audi, Sprint, Dom Perignon and The Spanish Tourist Board.